 The Board presently has eight members.
-There are three directors in the class whose term of office expires at our Annual Meeting: David McGirr, M.B.A., Paula Ragan, Ph.D. and Michael S. Wyzga.
-If elected at the Annual Meeting, each of these nominees would serve until the 2024 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+There are two directors in the class whose term of office expires at our Annual Meeting: William E. Aliski, MPA and Allison Lawton.
+If elected at the Annual Meeting, each of these nominees would serve until the 2025 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is our policy that all directors and nominees for director make every effort to attend the Annual Meeting.
-All of the then-serving directors attended the 2020 Annual Meeting of stockholders, which was also held in virtual format.
+All of the then-serving directors attended the 2021 Annual Meeting of stockholders, which was held in virtual format.